 This is equivalent to:

 Loudoun County Public Schools has been recognized by The United States Environmental Protection Agency as an ENERGY STAR® Partner of the Year for the last eleven consecutive years.
-LCPS was named a 2020 ENERGY STAR Partner of the Year winner for Sustained Excellence for the tenth year in a row.
+LCPS was named a 2021 ENERGY STAR Partner of the Year winner for Sustained Excellence for the eleventh year in a row.
 Sustained Excellence recognition is reserved for ENERGY STAR partners demonstrating outstanding leadership, year over year.
 The LCPS application stood out among many highly competitive submissions, demonstrating exemplary commitment and dedication to leadership in energy management.
 LCPS has been an ENERGY STAR Partner for over 20 years and is committed to reducing costs, demonstrating good stewardship of public resources and promoting energy efficiency through the ENERGY STAR program.

 LCPS certified 17 buildings with an ENERGY STAR in 2021.
 Since starting in 2008, LCPS has secured a total of 542 ENERGY STAR building certifications.
 The ENERGY STAR is the national symbol for energy efficiency in the United States.
 Buildings that are ENERGY STAR certified save energy, save money, and help protect the environment by generating fewer greenhouse gas emissions than typical buildings.
 Based on 2018 data, the average energy use of K12 schools nationwide is lower than it used to be, which made ENERGY STAR certifications more difficult to achieve in 2019 and beyond.
 However, LCPS will continue to rise to the ENERGY STAR challenge, earning certifications where possible, and striving toward continuous improvement.